hiitsalice/minuta/README.md

 ## Fonts

 Minuta uses **Young Serif** as its default reading font, with **DM Sans** included as an alternative.
-You can still add your own fonts from the SD card.
+You can also use **Manage Fonts** to download more fonts directly onto your device, or add your own fonts through the SD card.

 ## Installation